GW Law Policy on Academic Integrity

 Integrity Q & A

-A. The Committee on Academic Integrity is a committee made up of faculty members, administrators, and students.
-The mission of the Committee is to promote a culture of honesty, integrity, and professional responsibility throughout the Law School community and to educate members of the Law School community regarding their responsibilities under the Policy on Academic Integrity.
+A. The Academic Integrity Committee comprises faculty members, administrators, and students.
+The mission of the Committee is to promote a culture of honesty, integrity, and professional responsibility throughout the law school community and to educate members of the law school community regarding their responsibilities under the Academic Integrity Code.

 The Pledge of Honesty